Art Gallery of Western Australia: History

 The Art Gallery was originally housed in the Jubilee Building with the State Museum and Library.
 The Jubilee Building, which was intended to be a public library only, was to be opened in honour of Queen Victoria's Golden Jubilee in 1887, but instead, only the first stone for the foundation was laid.
 The foundation stone was laid for the Art Gallery in July 1901 by the Duke of Cornwall and York, shortly after the federation of Australia.

 Several notable individuals were involved with the development of the Jubilee Building and Art Gallery, including John Winthrop Hackett, James Battye, Ludwig Glauert, George Pitt Morison and George Temple-Poole.
 Sir James Dromgole Linton recommended purchases for the State Art Collection.

 The Art Gallery Administration Building is housed in the former Police Quarters, designed by architect Hillson Beasley, who also designed Government House.
 It was built during the economic boom created by the 1890s Kalgoorlie gold rush.
 The Administration Building moved into the Police Quarters in the 1970s during the nickel mining boom.

 The Main Gallery Building was built in 1977, and was also spurred by the mining boom.
 Western Australia was also placing more importance on cultural institutions, and the government was inspired by the upcoming 150th anniversary of federation in 1979.
 Construction of the Alexander Library began in the same period.

 The architect of the main gallery building was Charles Sierakowski from the Public Works Department, who worked with engineer Philip Nadebaum and architectural company, Summerhayes and Associates.It was designed in the Bauhaus method with a Brutalist exterior, which was popular in European design.
 The slab and shear head column system was an innovative architectural feature in Western Australia at the time.

-In 2017 AGWA announced plans to redevelop its rooftop as focus for sculpture, events, restaurants, film, etc., in a project called "AGWA Elevate".
-This was scheduled to open before the gallery's anniversary in 2020.
-The state government pledged $10m towards this project.
+In 2017 AGWA announced plans to redevelop its rooftop as focus for sculpture, events, restaurants and film, in a project called "AGWA Elevate".
+This opened in November 2021.
+The state government pledged $10 million towards this project.
 In the same year, "Six Seasons", a high-profile project to increase the focus on AGWA's Indigenous art, was initiated, with a new dedicated permanent Indigenous gallery inaugurated alongside "Plain Speak", a special exhibit for the Perth International Arts Festival.